 One of the most annoying things in this universe is when you listen to sad songs and your AirPods start cutting off.
 The whole tempo of your music breaks, not to mention the trouble you will have to go through to get them repaired.

-But what if I tell you that there are specific hacks you can perform to restore the connectivity in your AirPods?
+But what if I tell you that there are specific hacks you can perform to restore the connectivity?
 Yes, that’s true.
 You can fix your malfunctioning AirPods at home without having to take them to a professional.

 Care to know how?
 So, here’s the deal.
 Like any other troubleshooter, you will have to understand the problem of your AirPods before you try to fix them.
-There could be a number of reasons why AirPods cut off mid-use, and all these problems have their own solutions.
+There could be a number of reasons and all these problems have their own solutions.

-So if you are facing the same problem, keep on reading because I am about to cover all of the issues and solutions that you Airpod users may be facing.
-Now, enough with the chit chat and let’s get down to business!
+Keep on reading because I am about to cover all of the issues and solutions that you may be facing.
+Now, enough with the chit-chat, and let’s get down to business!

 One of the most likely reasons why your Airpods may be cut off is that they are running low on battery.
 When this is the case, you can experience a cut-off in either one or both of the AirPods.

-So, to fix this issue, put the AirPods into their case and connect the case to the charger.
+So, to fix this issue, put them into their case and connect the case to the charger.
 It will take about an hour to recharge fully, after which you can use them again.
 Your problem will most probably be solved by this point.

 If you are experiencing spotty sound even with good battery levels, then there may be an issue with the Bluetooth connection.
 To improve the connection, you can try the following: